-New!
 The Use of Perspective, Grades 5 – 8

 Perspective adds another layer of depth to our art pieces.
 In this class we will work with color perspective, along with one- and two-point perspective constructions.
 Media will include pencil, crayon, and watercolor.